Self-Development: The Given Reality

 (1) Meaning: It is the process by which a person's character and abilities are gradually developed.

-(2) Everything We Do Or Are Going To Do Is Inherently Self-Associated:
+(2) Everything We Do Or Are Going To Do Is Inherently Self-Interested:

-(A) Decision-Making Process: All our decisions are based on our dominant desire at that moment, which is influenced by our dominant pursuit of pleasure (absence of pain is a subset of presence of pleasure) at that moment, which is beyond our control, as it is shaped by biological and environmental factors.
+(A) Conscious Decision-Making Process: All our conscious decisions are based on our dominant desire at that moment, which is influenced by our dominant pursuit of pleasure and/or avoidance of pain at that moment, which is beyond our control, as it is shaped by biological and environmental factors.

-(B) Our Process Of Doing A Particular Thing: Observe -> Think & Understand -> Purpose -> Decision -> Action.
+(B) Conscious Action-Taking Process: Observe -> Think & Understand -> Purpose -> Decision -> Action.

-(B) Clear Observation: Always observe things as they are without letting personal biases or prejudices influence our perception.
+(B) Clear Observation: Observe things as they are without letting personal biases or prejudices influence our perception.

-(D) Right Values-Based Goals: Always set important long-term goals based on the Right Values and prioritize them.
+(D) Right Values-Based Goals: Set important long-term goals based on the Right Values and prioritize them.
 Values are the core beliefs that shape our lives.
 All the Right Values begin with the phrase “Always Try Our Best To”, and they are as follows:

 • Be Honest With Ourselves & Others